-The actual market price of a preemptible instance fluctuates according to the changes in the demand and supply of a given instance type, and you can take advantage of these price fluctuatio ns.
-If you purchase preemptible instance types at the right time, the computing costs are reduced, whereas your throughput is increased for the period the instance is held.
+The market price of a preemptible instance fluctuates according to the changes in the demand and supply of a given instance type.
+Therefore, we recommend that you pay attention to and evaluate the market price fluctuations to ensure you can take advantage of lower computing costs and increased throughput when purchasing preemptible instances.